Energy in Laos: Impacts to Mekong sediment

 With Laos planning over 50 dams on the Mekong and its tributaries, the physical barrier of hydropower dams disturbs natural sediment flow downstream.
 This barrier can cause water levels to rise and creates a trap for sediment behind walls.
 Investigations note 26,400 tons of nutrient is sent into the Mekong floodplains per year through sediment loads.
 With dams in place, the floodplains and agricultural lands that are reliant on a certain level of sediment will be deprived.
 A report by the International Center for Environmental Management suggest, "current nutrient load will be reduced by seventy-five percent by 2030" if all proposed dams are built.
-A block to nutrient-carrying sediment sets off a chain reaction that will inevitability impact all nations downstream, lowering food security and putting millions of livelihoods at risk.
+A block to nutrient-carrying sediment sets off a chain reaction that will impact all nations downstream, lowering food security and putting millions of livelihoods at risk.

 Impacts on human development

-The continual development of Hydropower has positive effects such as flood control, irrigation, and river navigation; conversely, the development of Hydropower plants can negatively affect the 3 million Laotians relying on the Mekong for livelihood and food security.
-With dams blocking the migration of fish, many communities will experience a loss of fish population.
-Over the last few years, the development of hydropower dams have caused a 10–20% population loss while during a period of 2001–2003, the Thai-Lao border showcased a 50% catch decrease, greatly affecting local communities and their livelihood.
-With the hydrology of the Lower Mekong forcefully altered, agricultural lands will experience a new river regime—variability in its discharge—that can negatively affect farms.
-The most notable change for the population near the Mekong is the loss of agricultural land due to flooding from hydropower dams.
-Flooding can cause a loss of crop, productivity, livestock.
-With an increase of floods near agricultural land there can be a loss of nutrition, an input to the productivity of nearby agriculture.
+The continual development of Hydropower has effects such as flood control, irrigation, and river navigation.
+The development of Hydropower plants can affect the 3 million Laotians relying on the Mekong for livelihood and food security.
+With dams blocking the migration of fish, some communities will experience a loss of fish population.
+Over some years, the development of hydropower dams have caused a 10–20% population loss while during a period of 2001–2003, the Thai-Lao border showcased a 50% catch decrease, affecting local communities and their livelihood.

 The rural communities of a riparian country like Laos rely heavily on fishing for food security.
 Hydropower development affecting the migration of fish and productivity of fisheries are a great threat to food security.
 Local communities are not the only ones impacted, a study done by the Mekong River Commission showcased, "Fisheries do not only benefit the people living next to the river or the floodplains, but all of the Lower Mekong Basin countries."
 Hydropower development indirectly impacts human development on many scales.

-Power companies

-Power companies responsible for energy and electricity production in Laos include: Electricite du Laos, Glow Energy (a subsidiary of GDF Suez), Lao Holding State Enterprise and Nam Theun 2 Power Company, a consortium comprising French-owned EDF (40% ownership), Thai (35%) and Lao (25%) entities.